NNLP-IL/Stop-Words-Hebrew/README.md

 Feel free to add words using Pull Request.

 The attached files are:
-prepare_stop_word_.ipynb .iypnb - Notebook that allows you to restore the list.
+prepare_stop_word.ipynb .iypnb - Notebook that allows you to restore the list.
 stopswords.txt - list of stop words